 The 2018 edition of the Poor People’s Energy Outlook (PPEO) considers how access to energy can be accelerated to achieve both the scale required to meet our global 2030 goals, and the inclusivity required to leave no-one behind.
-The report looks at case studies from clean cooking, decentralised electricity and grid-extension programmes to explore processes that have been tried and the results these have achieved.
+The report looks at case studies from clean cooking, decentralised electricity and grid-extension programmes to explore processes that have been tried, the results these have achieved and how these could help inform future programming.

 The processes used in each programme can be categorised as targeting supply, demand, policy and finance.
-We focus on six in-depth case studies (scroll down for details) looking at the health of the energy access ecosystem before and after the intervention, the levers that were used to achieve change, and its outcomes in terms of scale and inclusivity.
+We focus on six in-depth case studies across clean cooking, decentralised electricity and grid extension (scroll down for details), looking at the health of the energy access ecosystem before and after the intervention, the levers that were used to achieve change, and its outcomes in terms of scale and inclusivity.
 We also bring in a range of other current experiences to draw lessons even where programmes are still on-going.
 Our research is based on data collection, reviews of evidence, and in-depth first-hand investigations with key stakeholders - from national policy makers to community members.

-This report is the third in a suite of three PPEOs; it is preceded by the PPEO 2016 which explores energy access planning from the bottom up, and PPEO 2017 which considers how best to finance national integrated energy access plans.
+This report is the third in a suite of three PPEOs; it is preceded by the PPEO 2016 which explores energy access planning from the bottom up, and the PPEO 2017 which considers how best to finance national integrated energy access plans.
+We will be launching the PPEO 2018 in the Autumn, but in the meantime check out these related publications below.

 - Clean cooking